 Types of Fertilizers

 The three numbers found on fertilizer packaging represent NPK ratios.
 NPK stands for nitrogen, phosphorous and potassium.
-The numbers represent the percentages of each nutrient in the fertilizer.
+NPK values, or lawn fertilizer numbers, represent the percentages of each nutrient in the fertilizer.
 An NPK value of 10-5-5 means that the fertilizer contains 10% nitrogen, 5% phosphorus and 5% potassium.

 NPK ratios will be different for every lawn depending on the climate.
 Nitrogen makes your lawn green and helps it grow, potassium makes your grass hardier and more drought resistant and phosphorous is responsible for stimulating root growth while helping your seeds sprout.